chadgeary/cloudblock/scw/README.md

 # Connect to the virtual machine via ssh
 ssh ubuntu@<some ip address terraform told us about>

-# Tail the cloudoffice log file
+# Tail the cloudblock log file
-tail -F /var/log/cloudoffice.log
+tail -F /var/log/cloudblock.log
 ```

 # Variables
 Edit the vars file (scw.tfvars) to customize the deployment, especially:

 ```
-# admin_password
+# ph_password
-# password to access the webui, user is ncadmin
+# password to access the pihole webui

-# db_password
-# password used by nextcloud to read/write to databases

-# oo_password
-# password used by nextcloud to read/write to onlyoffice

 # ssh_key
 # A public SSH key for access to the compute instance via SSH, with user ubuntu.
 # cat ~/.ssh/id_rsa.pub

 # mgmt_cidr
 # an IP range granted webUI, instance SSH access.
+Also permitted PiHole DNS if dns_novpn = 1 (default).
-# Deploying from home and only want to access it while at home?
-Set to your public IP address with a /32 suffix.
+# deploying from home?
+This should be your public IP address with a /32 suffix.
-# Want worldwide access?
-Set to 0.0.0.0/0

 # scw_accesskey
 # The scaleway access key, used by nextcloud to talk with scaleway's object storage (username)